 RMS/Services NSW update their prices regularly but approximate cost is $47

 RMS/Services NSW update their prices regularly but approximate cost is $29

 Main Newcastle Premises: 123 Training Solutions - 18 Gavey Street, Mayfield NSW 2304

 Participants will receive a Statement of Attainment.
 TLILIC2014 - Licence to drive a light rigid vehicle

 $1000 - one day course when training/assessing is conducted in our vehicle.
 Note: Training and assessment generally takes approximately 1 day to complete depending on student competency.

 This is a competency based training and assessment course, and the one day that we allocate for participants to complete this course is based on an estimate which we have historically found to cover a high proportion of participants.
 As everyone learns at different rates, some participants will need more time than what we have estimated to reach the required level of competency.
-In this scenario, any additional time required to complete this class of licence will be charged at $80 per hour.
+In this scenario, any additional training to complete this class of licence will be charged at $640 per day.